 Posted on 10.
 January 2012 by ericsturm

 AA Projects was founded by Kristien Ring in 2011.
-Kristien Ring is known especially for her work as the founding Director of the German Center for Architecture DAZ (2005-2011) and as the co-founder of the gallery SUITCASEARCHITECTURE (2001-2005).
-Kristien Ring works as a curator, editor and architectural critic in communicating architectural topics as well as in teaching.
-Kristien Ring is American, living in Berlin since 1991 and is a registered, German Architect.
+Kristien Ring is known for her work as the founding Director of the German Center for Architecture DAZ (2005-2011) and as the co-founder of the gallery SUITCASEARCHITECTURE (2001-2005).
+Kristien Ring works as a curator, designer, author and architectural critic in communicating architectural topics as well as in teaching.
+Author of “SELFMADE CITY.
+Berlin, Self-initiated Urban Living and Architectural Interventions”, 2013 and “Urban Living, Strategies for the Future”, 2015, both JOVIS.
+Kristien is currently a Professor at the University of South Florida.
+Kristien is American, living in Berlin since 1991 and is a registered, German Architect.
 (Dipl.Ing.
 Architektin, B.E.D.Arch U.S.A.)

 AA PROJECTS works, depending on the concept and size of the project, together with an individually-picked team of experts.
 AA PROJECTS Team Members are experts in the areas of Cultural Science, Cultural Management, Communications and PR, Exhibition and Event Management, Exhibition Design, Communication Design, Architecture, Art, Photography, Technical Sepcialists, Web Activists and further partners who work together with us on a project basis.